Foundations and geotechnical services

 What is the difference between a geophysical survey and a geotechnical survey?

-Geophysical and geotechnical surveys are both essential for site investigation but focus on different aspects and use different methods.
+Geophysical surveys and geotechnical surveys are both essential for site investigation and site appraisal, but focus on different aspects and use different methods.

 Geophysical surveys: are non-invasive techniques that measure the physical properties of the earth to map subsurface conditions.
 Tools like seismic, magnetic, and electrical resistivity instruments detect features such as shallow gas pockets, bedrock depth, and geological variations.
 These surveys provide a broad overview, helping determine if further detailed investigations are needed.

 Geotechnical surveys: involve direct sampling and testing of soil and rock materials.
-Activities like soil sampling, in situ testing, and lab analysis help determine the physical and mechanical properties of the ground.
+Activities like soil sampling, in situ testing, geotechnical laboratory testing, and lab analysis help determine the geotechnical assessment and load-bearing capacity of the ground.
 These surveys offer detailed data on soil conditions, stability, and load bearing capacity, which are critical for engineering design and construction.

-Geophysical surveys provide an initial, non-invasive view of subsurface conditions, while geotechnical surveys deliver detailed, site-specific data for construction projects.
+Geophysical surveys provide an initial, non-invasive view of subsurface conditions, while geotechnical surveys deliver detailed, site-specific data for foundation engineering and construction projects.

-We are a leading provider of offshore geotechnical services, and we have state-of-the-art geotechnical vessels designed to support safe and sustainable offshore operations.
+We are a leading provider of offshore geotechnical services, and we have state-of-the-art geotechnical vessels designed to support safe and sustainable offshore operations and geotechnical surveys.
 Our cutting-edge vessels are equipped with advanced geotechnical sampling and testing equipment, including seabed sampling and subsoil sampling systems, to provide the high-quality geological samples required for comprehensive geotechnical testing and site investigation.

 The vessel’s advanced technology ensures efficient and accurate data collection, reducing the risk of errors and enhancing the overall quality of geotechnical data.
 With a strong commitment to safety and sustainability, our vessels are a key asset in Fugro’s fleet, reinforcing our dedication to delivering innovative and reliable offshore geotechnical services.